Tuscarawas County Court Records

 Tuscarawas County Criminal Court Records

 Felony Cases — The General Division of the Court of Common Pleas handles all felony prosecutions.
-Indictments, plea records, sentencing entries, and post-conviction filings are maintained by the Clerk of Courts.
+Indictments, plea records, sentencing entries, and post-conviction filings are all maintained by the Clerk of Courts.

-Court of Common Pleas – General Division
+Court of Common Pleas General Division

 Address: 101 E. High Avenue, New Philadelphia, OH 44663